jennyrhee/flood-events/docs/final-report.md

 ## 6. Recommendation

 The random forest performed the best with F-2 score = 0.839 vs. logistic regression’s F-2 score = 0.836.
 As expected, precipitation is the most important feature in classifying a flood event, followed by the fastest 2-minute and 5-second wind speeds.
 I would recommend implementing a random forest classification model and run the model multiple times daily with updated forecast data.
 The forecast data will likely become more accurate as the day continues.
 The model can be monitored or actions can be taken based on the predictions throughout the day.
+NWS can alert potentially affected civilians to move valuables to higher elevations, stock up on essentials such as food, water, and flashlights, and/or make plans to evacuate.

 ## 7. Future Direction